weilandia/coding-for-managers/technical-interview/lecture-notes.md

 - How is the test coverage?
 - How is the engineering team organized?
 Are there sub-teams?

-## What to expect as a product manager
+## What to expect as a manager
-As a product manager, you won't have questions that are that technically complicated.
+As a manager, you won't have questions that are that technically complicated.
 However it might happen that your interviewer asks you questions about your technical background and want to verify it.

 ### Easier technical questions